EarthPro dietary provision

 Why do we need supplements?

 So WHY do we use supplement powders in the first place?
 The reason is quite simple.
 Captive diets are reduced in variety and may even contain components that these animals do not use in the wild.
 By increasing the variety of core food sources and using ‘Wild-Like’ sources of powdered supplement alongside ‘well set’ heat and UVB systems and providing access to enrichment we supply for the core Biological needs of our pets.
 We can safely provide these items easily using the ‘EarthPro’ programme of care.

-Animals can be classed into a number of feeding groups; each group will have its own needs to find nutrition from the plants and animals that surround it.
-However, within these loosely labelled groups, wild animals will have access to many more sorts of food.
-As an example, chameleons consume a large amount of insect protein in the wild but they also have access to and may consume plants, small rodents, birds, reptiles and amphibians if given the chance.
+Animals can be classed into a number of feeding groups.
+Each group will have its own needs to find nutrition from the plants and animals that surround it.
+However, within these loosely labeled groups, wild animals will have access to many more sorts of food.
+As an example, chameleons consume a large amount of insect protein in the wild.
+However, they also have access to and may consume plants, small rodents, birds, reptiles and amphibians if given the chance.
 As such this variety, even if rarely taken, becomes part of the overall nutrition of an animal through its life.
-The nutritional diversity aids them through their reproductive and growing cycles.
-Many species will exhibit changes of dietary preference through the life stages, seeking out higher protein sources of food when young or during breeding seasons.
+Nutritional diversity aids them through their reproductive and growing cycles.
+Furthermore, any species will exhibit changes in dietary preference through the life stages.
+This means they seek out higher protein sources when young or during breeding seasons.

 The core feeding groups are:

 Omnivore; an animal that eats a wide variety of food items as opportunity arises.